rpwagner/pyodide-ext/README.md

 ## Adding Packages

+Pyodide packages are [defined by `meta.yaml` files](https://pyodide.org/en/stable/development/new-packages.html#creating-the-meta-yaml-file) that proivde URLs for the source code, lists of dependencies, build instructions, etc. For basic pure-Python packages, these files can be fairly minimal and [created programmatically](https://pyodide.org/en/stable/development/meta-yaml.html#meta-yaml-spec).

+Adding new packages and rebuilding the distribution uses these steps:
+1. Define a new package by creating a new `meta.yaml` file in [`packages`](./packages), under `packages/{package-name}/meta.yaml`.
+1. Add any patch files or tests under `packages/{package-name}/`, making sure they're referenced in `meta.yaml`.
+1. Update the Build and Deploy workflow to include the new package in the default build.
+1. Commit the new package and updated workflow file to the repository.
+1. Monitor the workflow run's progress and build status.
+1. Test the updated Pyodide distribution. ([jump to section](#testing-the-pyodide-distribution)

+### Adding Packages Using `pyodide-build`

 - Clone the repo
 - Venv `python -m venv venv`, `source venv/bin/activate`
 - install tools `pip install -r requirements.txt`